grafana/agent/docs/sources/flow/tutorials/collecting-prometheus-metrics.md

 ![](../assets/graph.png)

-Clicking on the nodes will navigate to the associated component page.
-This allows viewing the state, health information and if applicable the debug information.
+Click the nodes to navigate to the associated component page.
+There, you can view the state, health information, and, if applicable, the debug information.

 ![](../assets/comp_info.png)